scottlaurent/accounting/README.md

 - **Credits are positive**

 This is particularly important when working with account balances and writing tests.
 The test suite includes examples of how to work with this convention.

-## Enhancement Recommendations

-The following are potential enhancements that could be made to this package in the future:

-1. **Standard Sign Convention**
-   - Consider aligning the sign convention with standard accounting practice (positive debits, negative credits)
-   - Add a configuration option to allow users to choose their preferred sign convention

-2. **Built-in Reports**
-   - Add support for common financial reports (Trial Balance, Income Statement, Balance Sheet)
-   - Implement built-in period closing functionality

-3. **Improved Documentation**
-   - Add more detailed API documentation
-   - Create a comprehensive user guide with common accounting scenarios
-   - Add more code examples for complex use cases

-4. **Testing Improvements**
-   - Increase test coverage, especially for edge cases
-   - Add integration tests for common accounting workflows
-   - Implement property-based testing for transaction validation

-5. **Performance Optimizations**
-   - Add support for batch transaction processing
-   - Implement caching for frequently accessed journal entries
-   - Optimize balance calculation queries for large datasets

-6. **Additional Features**
-   - Support for multi-currency transactions
-   - Budgeting and forecasting capabilities
-   - Tax calculation and reporting
-   - Integration with popular payment gateways

 ## Contribution